LexisNexis: Acquisitions

-In 2000, LexisNexis purchased RiskWise, a St. Cloud, Minnesota company.
-Also in 2000, the company acquired the American legal publisher Matthew Bender from Times Mirror.
-In 2002, it acquired a Canadian research database company, Quicklaw.
-In 2002, LexisNexis acquired the Ohio legal publisher Anderson Publishing.
-In 2004, Reed Elsevier Group, parent company of LexisNexis, purchased Seisint, Inc, from founder Michael Brauser of Boca Raton, Florida.
+In 2000, LexisNexis purchased RiskWise, a St. Cloud, Minnesota company, and acquired the American legal publisher Matthew Bender from Times Mirror.
+Two years later, it acquired a Canadian research database company Quicklaw, as well as the Ohio legal publisher Anderson Publishing.
+In 2004, Reed Elsevier Group, parent company of LexisNexis, purchased Seisint, Inc., from founder Michael Brauser of Boca Raton, Florida.
 Seisint housed and operated the Multistate Anti-Terrorism Information Exchange (MATRIX).

 In February 2008, Reed Elsevier purchased data aggregator ChoicePoint (previous NYSE ticker symbol CPS) in a cash deal for US$3.6 billion.
 The company was rebranded as LexisNexis Risk Solutions.

 In 2013, LexisNexis, together with Reed Elsevier Properties SA, acquired publishing brands and businesses of Sheshunoff and A.S.
 Pratt from Thompson Media Group.

 Sheshunoff Information Services, A.S.
 Pratt, & Alex Information (collectively, SIS), founded in 1972, is a print and electronic publishing company that provides information to financial and legal professionals in the banking industry, as well as online training and tools for financial institutions.
 SIS was founded in 1971 by Alex and Gabrielle Sheshunoff.
 The company became recognized for providing guidance and analysis to the banking industry.
 In 1988 Thompson Media, a division of Thomson Reuters, acquired the company.
 Separately, the Sheshunoffs began publishing Alex Information products.

 In 1995, SIS acquired A.S.
 Pratt & Sons.
-Established in 1933, Pratt's Letter is believed to be the second oldest continuously published newsletter in the country behind Kiplinger's Washington Letter, which began publication in 1923.
+Established in 1933, Pratt's Letter is believed to be the second-oldest continuously published newsletter in the country behind Kiplinger's Washington Letter, which began publication in 1923.
 A.S.
 Pratt is a provider of regulatory law and compliance work tools for the financial services industry.

-Gabrielle Sheshunoff returned in 2004 to unite the AlexInformation, Sheshunoff, and A.S.
+Gabrielle Sheshunoff returned in 2004 to unite the Alex Information, Sheshunoff, and A.S.
 Pratt brands before it was sold to Thompson in 2008.

 In November 2014, LexisNexis Risk Solutions bought Health Market Science (HMS), a supplier of data about US healthcare professionals.

 In May 2022, LexisNexis acquired the behavioral biometrics technology provider, BehavioSec for an undisclosed sum.

 Data breach

 On March 9, 2005, LexisNexis made the theft of personal information of Seisint users public.
 It was originally estimated that 32,000 users were affected, but that number greatly increased to over 310,000.
 Affected persons were provided with free fraud insurance and credit bureau reports for a year.
 However, no reports of identity theft or fraud were discovered to have stemmed from the security breach.
 The hackers stole passwords, names, addresses, and Social Security and driver's license numbers of customers of LexisNexis's Seisint division.
-Seisint collects data on individuals that's used by law enforcement agencies and private companies for debt recovery, fraud detection and other services.
+Seisint collects data on individuals that is used by law enforcement agencies and private companies for debt recovery, fraud detection, and other services.